TomerKigel/TomerKigel/README.md

 I am a software developer since my early adolescence (I have started around 14 years ago).

-In the beginning, I was preoccupied with thoughts about the ideal MMO action game instead of putting hard effort into school.
-I was contemplating what would constitute the best player experience in a competitive open-world environment.
-What I was lacking in skill and knowledge I was compensating with imagination and fantasies.
-Fast-forward a couple of years I found I was more interested in the journey of making something interesting instead of the product itself.
-The freedom I felt in my fantasies seemed to be realized better in my ambitious work to make things happen.
-This git is my playground, a place you are welcome to join me on my quest to find freedom and joy in problem-solving and designing systems and solutions.
+In my early days, my mind was consumed with visions of the ultimate MMO action game, diverting my attention from school.
+I pondered relentlessly on what would define the optimal player experience in a competitive open-world setting.
+Compensating for my lack of expertise with vivid imagination, I immersed myself in fantasies.
+As time passed, my focus shifted; I discovered a greater fascination with the process of crafting something captivating rather than the end result.
+The liberation I once found in my daydreams began to materialize more profoundly in my ambitious endeavors to bring ideas to life.
+This repository serves as my playground, inviting you to join me on a journey where I seek freedom and joy in the realms of problem-solving and the creation of intricate systems and solutions.

 ![](https://komarev.com/ghpvc/?username=TomerKigel)